directus/directus/docs/reference/environment-variables.md

 STORAGE_LOCAL_ROOT="./uploads"
 ```

-## oAuth
+## OAuth

 | Variable          | Description                             | Default Value |
 | ----------------- | --------------------------------------- | ------------- |
 | `OAUTH_PROVIDERS` | CSV of oAuth providers you want to use. | --            |

-For each of the oAuth providers you list, you must also provide a number of extra variables.
+For each of the OAuth providers you list, you must also provide a number of extra variables.
 These differ per external
 service.
 The following is a list of common required configuration options:

 | Variable                         | Description                                                                                            | Default Value |